boazbk/tcs/lec_06_loops.md

 In NAND we allowed variables to have names such as `foo_17` or even `Bar[23]` but the numerical part of the identifier played essentially the same role as alphabetical part.
 In particular, NAND would be just as powerful if we didn't allow any numbers in the variable identifiers.
 With the introduction of the special index variable `i`, in NAND++ things are different, and we do have actual arrays.
 >
-To make sure there is no confusion, we will insist that plain variables are written with all lower case, and _array variables_ begin with an upper case letter.
+To make sure there is no confusion, we will insist that plain variables (which we will also refer to as _scalar_ variables) are written with all lower case, and _array variables_ begin with an upper case letter.
 Moreover, it turns out that we can ensure without loss of generality that arrays are always indexed by the variable `i`.
 Hence all the variable identifiers in "well formed" NAND++ programs will either have the form `foo_123` (a sequence of lower case letters, underscores, and numbers, with no brackets or upper case letters) or the form `Bar[i]` (an identifier starting with an upper case letter, and ending with `[i]`).
 >